spence914/foodPickupOrdering/planning.md

     req.session.order = {}

 get '/orders/:orderID' view cart as is (pull from cookies if they exist, otherwise display error for user)

+post '/orders/:orderID' create sql statement to add order to orders table, make api request to send notification to restaurant